Google Translate Disclaimer

 Any person or entities that rely on information obtained from the system does so at his or her own risk.
 Government of Saskatchewan is not responsible for any damage or issues that may possibly result from using translated website content.
 If you have any questions about Google™ Translate, please visit: Google™ Translate FAQs.

 The Saskatchewan Co-Investment Program (SCIP) is a provincial program that complements the National Housing Co-Investment Fund (NHCF), a federal program administered by Canada Mortgage and Housing Corporation (CMHC) as part of the National Housing Strategy (NHS).
 SCIP provides 10-year forgivable loans to support the construction of new affordable rental housing and the repair and renewal of existing affordable housing in Saskatchewan.

-SCIP provides one-time funding up to $27,000 per unit, up to a maximum of $500,000 per project to develop new affordable purpose-built rental units or to repair or renew existing units.
+SCIP provides one-time funding up to $27,000 per unit, up to a maximum of $1 million per project to develop new affordable purpose-built rental units or to repair or renew existing units.
 Saskatchewan Housing Corporation (SHC) will secure a forgivable loan with a registered interest on the title until the loan is fully forgiven over 10 years.

 Eligible projects must meet the minimum requirements as outlined by the NHCF and must be rented to households with incomes at, or below, the Saskatchewan Housing Income Maximum-Low for a minimum of 10 years.

 225 First Avenue North

 Saskatoon, SK S7K 1X2